hima-Megahed/Vega/README.md

  # Vega
-Vega 🚗 is an online cars marketplace wep application that users can sell their cars using it 💵.
+Vega 🚗 is an online cars marketplace web application that users can sell their cars using it 💵.
 The app was developed in an Object-oriented manner through applying modern design patterns **(e.g. Repository & UnitOfWork)** With a user-friendly design.

 ## Technologies Stack 🤓